elixirical/sargasso_old/README.md

 ## Disclaimer

 I have no affiliation whatsoever with Shipwreck Arcana or Meromorph games, who are the legal owners of this property.
 I simply enjoy the game.
-If you enjoy the game, please buy a [physical copy](https://www.meromorphgames.com/shop/shipwreck-arcana) to support the original publishers.
+If you enjoy the game as well, please buy a [physical copy](https://www.meromorphgames.com/shop/shipwreck-arcana) to support the original publishers.
 I will gladly take down this github repository if asked to by Meromorph Games!